rafa-at-qlik/ReplicateAES/README.md

 # ReplicateAES
-UDF for Replicate to Encrypt via AES
+UDF for Replicate to transform columns encrypted via AES